kklimonda/neutron/doc/source/devref/quality_of_service.rst

   QoSPlugin, service plugin that implements 'qos' extension, receiving and handling API calls to create/modify policies and rules.

-* neutron.services.qos.drivers.manager:
+* neutron.services.qos.notification_drivers.manager:
-  the manager that passes object actions down to every enabled QoS driver and issues RPC calls when any of the drivers require RPC push notifications.
+  the manager that passes object notifications down to every enabled notification driver.

-* neutron.services.qos.drivers.base:
+* neutron.services.qos.notification_drivers.qos_base:
-  the interface class for pluggable QoS drivers that are used to update backends about new {create, update, delete} events on any rule or policy change.
-The drivers also declare which QoS rules, VIF drivers and VNIC types are supported.
+  the interface class for pluggable notification drivers that are used to update backends about new {create, update, delete} events on any rule or policy change.

+* neutron.services.qos.notification_drivers.message_queue:
+  MQ-based reference notification driver which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.

 * neutron.core_extensions.base:
   Contains an interface class to implement core resource (port/network)